AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * a filter that can be used to show or hide some of the messages.
 Filtering is done on the text of the message itself (either as a text or as a regular expression).
-It can also be reversed, so that for instance typing `warning` in the filter field and reversing the filter will only show error messages.
+It can also be reversed, so that for instance typing `warning` in the filter field and reversing the filter will :index:`hide warning messages <single: build; hiding warning messages>`
-  :index:`build; hiding warning messages`

 The local settings menu contains the following entries: